Tech4People-BMSLab/Harshita/README.md

 # Harshita
-This repo is for all otehr projects other than VBe app, on which we worked upon.
+This repo is for all other projects other than VBe app, on which we worked upon.